Chapter 5: Personnel05:05:08 Faculty Appointments

 - Temporary appointment may not be converted to a tenure-track appointment.

 - The conversion of a term appointment to a tenure-track appointment is allowed.
 The holder of the term appointment converted to a tenure-track appointment may be awarded up to three years’ credit for prior service in residence.
-The vice president for Academic Affairs will recommend to the president, on an annual basis, faculty members who are eligible for conversion of appointments from term to tenure-track based upon time in term appointment, the percentage of tenure/tenure-track appointments to term appointments within the faculty member’s division, projection of long term staffing needs, appropriate academic qualifications, and annual performance reviews.
+The vice president for Academic Affairs will recommend to the president, on an annual basis, faculty members who are eligible for conversion of appointments from term to tenure-track based upon time in term appointment, projection of long term staffing needs, appropriate academic qualifications, and annual performance reviews.
 Upon approval by the president, faculty members who have been approved as eligible for conversion of appointments will be notified by the vice president for Academic Affairs.
 The faculty member must notify the vice president for Academic Affairs in writing of his or her intent to stay on the term appointment or to convert the term appointment to a tenure-track appointment.
 Any award of prior service toward a tenure-track appointment will be made by the president and will be included in the contract for tenure-track appointment.

 Back to Top